tizianrein/fsta/README.md

 ## 🧭 Philosophy

-FSTA is grounded in the thesis *Machine Reasoning and the Logics of Repair*.
+FSTA is grounded in the thesis FROM STRUCTURE TO ACTION: *Machine Reasoning and the Logics of Repair*.
 It explores how digital systems and multimodal AI can structure repair as a design act — not merely maintenance but a creative continuation of the built environment.

 ---